 Hamilton Insurance Company Top Insiders

 Check out Risk vs Return Analysis to better understand how to build diversified portfolios, which includes a position in Hamilton Insurance Group.
-Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in price.
+Also, note that the market value of any company could be closely tied with the direction of predictive economic indicators such as signals in census.

 Hamilton Insurance Management Team Effectiveness

 The company has Return on Asset (ROA) of 0.0536 % which means that for every $100 of assets, it generated a profit of $0.0536.
 This is way below average.
 Likewise, it shows a return on total equity (ROE) of 0.2736 %, which means that it produced $0.2736 on every 100 dollars invested by current stockholders.
 Hamilton Insurance's management efficiency ratios could be used to measure how well Hamilton Insurance manages its routine affairs as well as how well it operates its assets and liabilities.
+The Hamilton Insurance's current Return On Tangible Assets is estimated to increase to 0.05.
+The Hamilton Insurance's current Return On Capital Employed is estimated to increase to 0.08.
+At this time, Hamilton Insurance's Return On Tangible Assets are most likely to slightly decrease in the upcoming years.
+The Hamilton Insurance's current Intangibles To Total Assets is estimated to increase to 0.02, while Net Tangible Assets are projected to decrease to roughly 1.3 B.

 Hamilton Insurance Group has a total of 64.54 Million outstanding shares.
 The majority of Hamilton Insurance outstanding shares are owned by outside corporations.
 These institutional investors are usually referred to as non-private investors looking to purchase positions in Hamilton Insurance to benefit from reduced commissions.
 Consequently, third-party entities are subject to a different set of regulations than regular investors in Hamilton Insurance Group.
 Please pay attention to any change in the institutional holdings of Hamilton Insurance as this could imply that something significant has changed or is about to change at the company.
 Please note that no matter how many assets the company holds, if the real value of the firm is less than the current market value, you may not be able to make money on it.